GSA/digitalgov.gov/content/resources/2/inventory-data-gov-guide.md

   Draft Feature
 </h3>

 <span style="font-weight: 400">While creating datasets in <a href="http://inventory.data.gov/">inventory.data.gov</a>, users can set the â€œPublishing Statusâ€ value as â€œDraft,â€ which indicates that the dataset is still being worked on or reviewed.
 Any dataset saved with â€œDraftâ€ status will not be included in the generated Redacted/Unredacted data.json files.
-The draft feature allows users to enter preliminary data and finalize the dataset at a later point by changing the â€œPublishing Statusâ€ value to â€œPublished.â€Â </span>
+The draft feature allows users to enter preliminary data and finalize the dataset at a later point by changing the â€œPublishing Statusâ€ value to â€œPublished.â€ </span>

 <img class="aligncenter wp-image-351511 size-full" src="https://www.digitalgov.gov/files/2015/01/unnamed-1.jpg" alt="unnamed-1" width="721" height="238" />